cocreatechange/cocreatechange/contents/profiles/nupur/index.md

     value: https://www.linkedin.com/in/nupurarya/
 ---

-  - Alumni, Harvard Business School, Advanced Management Program.
+ - Alumni of Harvard Business School
-  - Graduated from Brandeis University.
+ - Member of Harvard Alumni for Mental Health
-  - Chief Strategic Advisor to the Board at IAL.
+ - Board advisor to IAL, India’s first and largest entertainment company

-As Chief Strategic advisor, Nupur’s has helped IAL expand through her insightful strategic inputs.
+ - Former Asia Head (Ex Japan) Structured Credit at Nomura

-IAL is India’s largest entertainment company with over $1 billion assets under management.
-The company is currently developing 4 destinations across 500 acres with nearly 10 million square feet of commercial and entertainment offerings.
-Under the verticals of amusement, retail, hospitality, and FnB, the company offers water and amusement parks, golf courses and residential villas, shopping malls and hotels.
+With 15 years of experience across 3 countries, Nupur Arya brings a global perspective to COCH.
+Having started her career at PwC in New Delhi, she transitioned to investment banking in New York with Merrill Lynch and subsequently Lehman Brothers.
+She later joined Nomura in Hong Kong as Asia Head of the structured credit syndicate and secondary trading business.
+After serving as a consultant to IFC, part of the World Bank group in New Delhi, Nupur joined IAL, an entertainment company where she currently advises the Board on Strategy and Finance.
+Her journey from New York’s Wall Street to India’s Main Street has empowered her with a multinational perspective on building and conducting businesses with a connected worldview.

-Prior to joining IAL, Nupur consulted with International Finance Corporation (IFC) in their Infrastructure Investment team.
-She was also head of the Structured Credit Syndicate and Secondary Trading desk for Asia Ex Japan at Nomura in Hong Kong.
-Her primary responsibility was to deliver customized financial solutions to investors in 7 unique Asian markets.
-In this role, she raised over $5 billion in 10 internationally syndicated transactions.
-At Lehman Brothers in New York, she helped place the bank’s first managed synthetic CDO and worked intimately with her global counterparts, to drive the American and European structured credit business.
-Earlier she worked for Merrill Lynch and started her career at PwC.
+Through her work with Sasakawa India Leprosy Foundation, American India Foundation and Sakhi she has tried to measure her contribution in meaningfully impacted lives rather than statistics on a balance sheet.
+Her role as an investor in social impact firms, advisor to start-ups, mentor to young professionals and guide to university students has provided a renewed sense of purpose.
+She has also been invited by faculty of FMS and IILM to be a guest speaker.

-Through her work with Sasakawa India Leprosy Foundation, American India Foundation and Sakhi she has tried to measure her contribution in meaningfully impacted lives rather than just statistics on a balance sheet.
-Her role as an advisor to boards, investor in start-ups and mentor to young professionals has provided a renewed sense of purpose.
-Nupur is currently serving as Alumni Co Chair of her Harvard class and Conference Co Lead of The Future of Work – Accelerating Gender Parity conference hosted by the HBS Club of India and HBSI.
+Her passion around mental health is extremely personal.
+Daughter to one of India’s most formidable mental health experts, Dr. Rajni Arya, she has grown up in an environment surrounded by high caliber professionals of the field.
+Having seen the benefits in clients and in her own personal life, she is committed to offering the same high quality, holistic mental health help to others.